Binary Encoder/Decoder

 5

-Switch between encode and decode modes as needed
+Switch between encode and decode as needed

 💡